-- Potential erroneous high impedance warning during implantation surgery Erroneous high impedance is more likely for replacement generator surgeries compared to new implants due to fibrosis of the lead.
+• Potential erroneous high impedance warning during implantation surgery

+Erroneous high impedance is more likely for replacement generator surgeries compared to new implants due to fibrosis of the lead.
 Follow troubleshooting steps in the programming system physician's manual to resolve common sources of true high impedance (confirm lead pin insertion, setscrew tension, electrode placement on the nerve, irrigation of the nerve, and generator diagnostics indicative of normal function).
-If high lead impedance (≥ 5300 Ω) is still reported, consider lead or generator replacement. - Potential erroneous high Impedance Warning at follow-up or titration visit
+If high lead impedance (\geq 5300 Ω) is still reported, consider lead or generator replacement.

+• Potential erroneous high Impedance Warning at follow-up or titration visit

-If high lead impedance is observed (≥5300 Ω), perform a chest and neck x-ray (anteroposterior and lateral views) and contact "Technical Support" on page 179.
+If high lead impedance is observed (\geq 5300 Ω), perform a chest and neck x-ray (anteroposterior and lateral views) and contact "Technical Support" on page 223.
 Surgery is warranted if improper lead pin insertion or lead break is present in the x-ray.
-For implanted Model 1000 (serial numbers < 100,000), advise patients to report any change in perceived clinical symptoms related to stimulation (e.g., increase in depressive symptoms, painful stimulation, changes in perception of stimulation).
-In the absence of device-related complications (e.g., no changes in clinical symptoms), higher than expected lead impedance is not an indication of generator or lead malfunction.
+For implanted Model 1000 (serial numbers < 100,000), advise patients to use the magnet daily to verify that stimulation is felt and report any change in perceived clinical symptoms related to stimulation (e.g., increase in seizures, painful stimulation, changes in perception of stimulation).
+In the absence of device-related complications (e.g., magnet stimulation is perceived, no changes in clinical symptoms), higher than expected lead impedance is not an indication of generator or lead malfunction.
 Continue to perform System Diagnostics at each visit to monitor for further increases in impedance.

 2.4.
-Precautions △
+Precautions Δ